isometriks/twig-ruby/README.md

 {% endblock %}
 ```

-Since Twig can support layouts through inheritance, you may not want to use layouts anymore as this is
+Since Twig supports layouts through template inheritance (which is more flexible than Rails layouts),
-something you can do in every template with `{% extends 'layouts/base.html.twig' %}` - You can disable
-rails layouts globally with `layout false` in your `ApplicationController`
+you'll typically want to use Twig's inheritance system instead of Rails layouts.
+This allows you to:

+1. Create a base template with common structure
+2. Override specific blocks in child templates
+3. Nest layouts for more complex page structures

+To use Twig's inheritance instead of Rails layouts, disable Rails layouts in your controller:

 ```ruby
 class ApplicationController < ActionController::Base